riotkit-org/backup-repository/docs/source/domain/authentication/shell-access.rst

           --tags=TAGS
           --mimes=MIMES
           --max-file-size=MAX-FILE-SIZE
+      -i, --id[=ID]
           --expires=EXPIRES               Example: 2020-05-01 or +10 years
+          --ignore-error-if-token-exists  Exit with success if token already exists.
+Does not check strictly permissions and other attributes, just the id.
       -h, --help                          Display this help message
       -q, --quiet                         Do not output any message -V, --version                       Display this application version
           --ansi                          Force ANSI output
           --no-ansi                       Disable ANSI output
-      -n, --no-interaction               Do not ask any interactive question -e, --env=ENV                      The Environment name. [default: "dev"] --no-debug                     Switches off debug mode.
+      -n, --no-interaction                Do not ask any interactive question -e, --env=ENV                       The Environment name. [default: "test"] --no-debug                      Switches off debug mode.
       -v|vv|vvv, --verbose                Increase the verbosity of messages: 1 for normal output, 2 for more verbose output and 3 for debug

     Help:
       Allows to generate a token you can use later to authenticate in application for a specific thing

 Example of generating a token with specified roles:

 .. code:: bash

-    ✗ ./bin/console auth:create-token --roles upload.images,upload.enforce_no_password --expires="+30 minutes"
+    ✗ ./bin/console auth:create-token --roles upload.images,upload.enforce_no_password --expires="+30 minutes" --id="A757A8CB-964F-4F7B-BB70-9DB2CF524BB9"
     ========================
     Form:
      [Role] -> upload.images